darlene-rosa/Projects/README.md

-# Capstone Business and Data Analytics Projects
+# Capstone Projects: Business Case Analysis and Data Analytics
 ##### Website: https://darlene-rosa.github.io/

 #### Projects #1 - #6 are term projects I completed for different classes over 3 semesters while studying business administration and computer information systems at Baruch College from 2020 - 2021.
 They consist of individual effort and collective teamwork.